ambar-ashish/interview-prep/data-structures/leetcode/Pattern.md

-Find First and Last Position of Element in Sorted Array - done but can be optimized Squares of a Sorted Array - done but can be optimized Intersection of Two Arrays - done but can be optimized Intersection of Two Arrays II
+Find First and Last Position of Element in Sorted Array - done but can be optimized Squares of a Sorted Array - done but can be optimized Intersection of Two Arrays - done but can be optimized Intersection of Two Arrays II - done - medium
 Merge Sorted Array
 Sparse Matrix Multiplication
 Maximum Swap
 Missing Element in Sorted Array
 Random Pick Index
-Monotonic Array
+Monotonic Array - done
-Remove Duplicates from Sorted Array
 3Sum
-Move Zeroes
 Median of Two Sorted Arrays

 **SubArray**